cosmo-ray/Sukeban/README.md

 Small RPG filled with pints and tavern brawls

+# Download
+Sometime I make a new release on itch: https://uso.itch.io/sukeban

+Otherwise for glorious Arch user, ``` yay -Sy sukeban-git should work. ```

 # Goal
 Game that might one day have 3 chapters
 It will be a mix of RPG, Dating Sim, gang management, and whatever contributor want